2018 ARC YOUTH SUMMER SWIM INFORMATION | Private Swim Lesson Info Below

 * All children must be potty trained to participate in swim program.

 The ARC Summer Swim program includes group, private and semi-private swimming lessons for youth of all skill and ability levels.
-All lessons are 35 minute long.
-Group swim lessons are scheduled in 2 week sessions that run Monday-Thursday (with the exception of July5-8th week) and are scheduled by level.
-Group lessons have a maximum of 5 children per class, except level 5 classes, which have a maximum of 8.
+All lessons are 40 minutes long.
+Group swim lessons are scheduled in 2 week sessions that run Monday-Thursday and are scheduled by ability level.
+Group lessons have a maximum of 10 children per class.
 Please see class level descriptions below to ensure enrollment into the proper level.
+Levels have been combined to allow participants to progress.
+Participants will be grouped within the levels by ability.
 Private and semi-private lessons are also available.
 Please click on the Private lessons tab below for more information.

 Our program is based on the American Red Cross Learn to Swim program.
 Each level is designed with a specific skill set that builds upon the previous level.
 Due to the amount of skills covered in each level, it is common for participants to repeat levels before moving on to a higher level (determined by instructor).
+To accomodate easy of transfer between levels, levels have been combined to allow for easier progression.
 If your child is enrolled in the incorrect level, we will make every effort to place them in the correct level.
 Transfers to a different level are based on availability and cannot always be accommodated.
 Please read through the level descriptions before enrollment to ensure your swimmer is placed in the correct level.
 If a particular class has less than 3 students enrolled, we reserve the right to cancel that class.

 ARC Member: $50